-Determining the IP settings on your computer is an important part of network troubleshooting.
+Determining the IP settings on your computer is an essential part of network troubleshooting.
 The ipconfig command helps you do just that.
-Entering “ipconfig” at a command prompt will return IPv4 and IPv6 addresses, subnets, and default gateways for all network adapters on a PC.
-This can be helpful in determining if your computer has the right IP configuration.
-Additionally, ipconfig can be used to change or update select IP settings.
+Entering ipconfig at a command prompt will return IPv4 and IPv6 addresses, subnets, and default gateways for all network adapters on a PC.
+This can help determine if your computer has the right IP configuration.
+Additionally, ipconfig can be used to change or update selected IP settings.

 Pro-tips for working with ipconfig:

 - If ipconfig returns an IP address that starts with 169.254 (e.g. 169.254.0.5), your PC is likely configured for DHCP but was unable to receive an IP address from a DHCP server.